Gaby-Pavan/Gaby-Pavan/README.md

-🤔 I’m looking for help with Python and Machine Learning 🔭 I have a Bachelor's Degree in Business Administration 📫 How to reach me: e-mail: gabriellypavan@gmail.com or Linkedin: https://www.linkedin.com/in/gabriellypavan/ ⚡ Fun fact: I have a small candle business, love pilates and I also have two cats
+🤔 I’m looking for help with Python and Machine Learning 🔭 I have a Bachelor's Degree in Business Administration 📫 How to reach me: e-mail: gabriellypavan@gmail.com or Linkedin: https://www.linkedin.com/in/gabriellypavan/ ⚡ Fun fact: I own a small candle business

 **TOOLS**